 Welcome to the Year 5 page.
 This page provides you with everything you will need to know about life in Year 5.
 We hope you will find it useful, if you have any further questions then please do not hesitate to contact a member of the Year 5 team.

 Children in year 5 follow the National Curriculum and this sets out the objectives for all of the subjects.
-The key areas in the curriculum are; maths, English, Science, P.E, History, Geography, Computing, Art & Design, Music, PSHE and RE.
+The key areas in the curriculum are; maths, English, Science, P.E, History, Geography, French, Computing, Art & Design, Music, PSHE and RE.
 Please refer to the National Curriculum Programmes of Study to see what your child will be learning in Year 5 and also our Curriculum area.

 We teach through a Learning Journey, based on a quality chosen book.
 The book drives our learning so that we can cover objectives from several subjects that fit within the context of the book.
-As part of our Learning Journey, the children will have the opportunity to undertake ILAs (Independent Learning Activities), which build independence and revisit previous learning.
-Alongside topic based learning, spellings, grammar and basic number are taught and revisited daily so that skills are embedded.

-During the cold winter months, children will need plain tracksuit trousers preferably green.
+During the cold winter months, children will need plain tracksuit trousers – preferably green.